 Meaning of Cold Traffic, you have to approach them as “I’m not a salesman,” but to bring them something useful or valuable, or entertaining, learning.
 From this, you can convert them into Warm Traffic, you are now beginning to sell.

 As advertised below, Campaign Monitor (An email marketing service provider) will give users email marketing tutorials first, rather than promoting their products here.

-For example, PillowProfit (App shopify sells shoes, bags, pillows, etc.) instead of directly advertising their app, they donate a free training course.
-This training course will guide customers how to sell using their app:
+For example, PillowProfit (App Shopify sells shoes, bags, pillows, etc.) instead of directly advertising their app, they donate a free training course.
+This training course will guide customers on how to sell using their app:

 4. What Is Facebook Ads Manager?

 Facebook Ads Manager is the basic ad management area that any of us have to write into this area to create, manage ads, and view advertising reports as well?
 In addition to Ads Manager, there will be another advanced ad management area, the “Power Editor”, but I will not put it into this article temporarily.

 To access Ads Manager, go to Business Manager Menu => Ads Manager

 The interface of Ads Manager is as follows: